- dual study program without tuition fees at Germany's largest university

 - no numerus clausus, no admission restrictions

-- interesting specializations, such as Sustainable Construction or Real Estate Management
+- interesting specializations, such as Construction management or Private and public construction law

 - study starts are always in the winter semester and summer semester, depending on the location